Lector Ministry

 GENERAL INTERCESSIONS:

 Walking to the Lectern.
 When the homily, blessings or rites are finished and as the presider is walking back to the Presider’s Chair, walk to the lectern and stand near it.
-If there is a Creed, then say it.
+If there is a Creed, then say it and don’t proceed to the area near the ambo, behind the pillar, until halfway through the Creed.
 If there is no Creed, you’re ready to begin the General Intercessions.
 (If somehow you are caught unawares, simply walk briskly to where you need to be, acting as if this is precisely the way you planned it.
 There is no reason to act flustered no matter how flustered you may be feeling.)

 At the Lectern.
-Stand near the lectern but not at the lectern until the end of the recitation of the Creed, then move to the lectern.
-You will usually have time to check the position of the mic and ensure the General Intercessions are ready for you while the presider is opening up his three-ring binder.
-(If Peter is the cantor at your mass, he usually will have placed the three-ring binder on the top of the lectern for you.
-Peter positions the mic pretty far from where he stands, so you may want to adjust it.)
+Stand near the lectern but not at the lectern until the end of the recitation of the Creed, then move to the lectern with the Lector’s Binder.
+You will usually have time to check the position of the mic and open the Lector’s Binder to the General Intercessions while the presider is opening up his three-ring binder.
 If possible, note how long the presider’s prayer is, check the last line, and then turn to face the presider until he is finished with the opening.
 Then turn and start the intercessions.

 Eye contact is not as important during the intercessions, but you should look at the assembly while saying “We pray to the Lord.”
 Keep looking at the assembly as they say “Lord, hear our prayer.”